kovidbhalla/sql-data-warehouse-project/README.md

 These insights empower stakeholders with key business metrics, enabling strategic decision-making.

-Data analytics portfolio project, raw dataset sourcing and Data Warehouse development has been done with the help and guidance of Baraa Salkini (Ex Data Engineering & Architect Head at Mercedes Banz AG)
+Data analytics portfolio project, raw dataset sourcing and Data Warehouse development has been done with the help and guidance of Baraa Salkini (Ex Data Engineering & Architect Head at Mercedes Benz AG)

 ## 📂 Repository Structure
 ```